Taking your toddler twins on a road trip requires some planning and patience.

 Road Trip Books

 As with toys, bring books your kids either love or haven’t yet discovered.
 Visit your local library and load up on books that you can take on your trip.
-If your kids don’t independently look at books of their own volition or if you get carsick sitting backwards and reading to the littles, try read-along CDs.
+If your kids don’t independently look at books of their own volition or if you get carsick sitting backwards and reading to the children, try read-along CDs.
 You remember those, right?
 The ones with the chime when it’s time to turn the page?
 They can be found at just about any bookstore as well as at libraries.

 Road Trip Music